 - To prepare the squash, use a sharp chef’s knife to slice through it from the tip to the stem.
 I find it easiest to pierce the squash in the center along a depression line, then cut through the bottom, flip and finish cut by slicing through the top portion just next to the stem.
 Use a large spoon to scoop out the seeds and stringy bits inside, and discard those pieces.

 - Meanwhile chop carrots, peppers, garlic and onions.
-Sauté over medium-high heat.
+Sauté over medium-high heat in medium saucepan.
 Cooking for about 5 minutes or until onions are translate.

 - Add tofu and mushrooms, about 4 to 5 minutes.
 Salt and pepper to taste.
 Set aside.

-- Remove squash from oven.
+- Once your squash is done.
+Remove from oven.
 Divide the mixture evenly between the squash halves with a large spoon.
 Return the squash to the oven and bake for 15 to 18 minutes, until golden brown on top.

 - Sprinkle with 1 tablespoon chopped parsley and serve.